jpratt9/john-pratt.com/src/frontend/content/posts/benefits-of-automation-in-business/index.md

 > By removing human variability from the equation, automation sets a new standard for quality.
 It ensures that essential tasks like data transfers, financial calculations, and order processing are done right from the very beginning.

 This isn't just about preventing mistakes.
-It's about building a foundation of clean, reliable data that makes every other part of your business—from strategic planning to customer service—stronger and more effective.
+It's about building a foundation of clean, reliable data that makes every other part of your business - from strategic planning to customer service - stronger and more effective.

 ### Freeing Your Team for Higher-Value Work